jclouds/legacy-jclouds/documentation/userguide/karaf.md

 _*Example*_

-For installing the module for aws-s3:
+4. For installing the module for aws-s3:

 {% highlight text %}
 features:install jclouds-aws-s3
 {% endhighlight %}

-= Running the examples =
+## Running the examples

-There is an example available which demonstrates how you can use JClouds inside Karaf.
-The examples leverages the Karaf Shell and the configuration admin, in order to provide 2 shell commands that read and write data to a blobstore.
-The blobstore provider and the access information are configurable via the OSGi configuration admin and can change dynamically.
+The following example demonstrates how using jclouds inside Karaf can make it easy to use jclouds.
+The example leverages the Karaf shell and the configuration administrator to provide two shell commands that read and write data to a blobstore.
+The BlobStore provider and the access information can change dynamically, and they may be configured or reconfigured using the OSGi configuration administrator.

 The first step is to get and build the example: